hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ```

 ### TokenService
-The current proposal requires the addition of 2 new RPC endpoints to the existing `HTS` service - `getNftInfoQuery` and `getAccountNftInfoQuery`
+The current proposal requires the addition of 2 new RPC endpoints to the existing `HTS` service - `getNftInfo` and `getAccountNftInfo`

 Other than adding new `rpc` calls the following, already existing, operations must be modified: `createToken`, `mintToken`, `burnToken`, `wipeTokenAccount`, `getTokenInfo`